diagonal-hamiltonian/Undergrad/README.md

 # repodynamite
-This repo is a place for my homeless code where I dont know where it belongs.
+This repo is a place for my homeless code.
+It is a mix of ML, physical simulations, and error analysis.
+This code is mainly from my theoretical physics college coursework.

+Enjoy!